AlibabaCloudDocs/ecs/intl.en-US/Instance/Connect to instances/Connect to an instance by using third-party client tools/Connect to a Windows instance from a local client.md

 ## Connect from a local client that runs a Linux operating system

-If the local client runs a Linux operating system, you can connect to a Windows instance from the local client by using a remote connection tool. rdesktop is used in this example.
+If the local client runs a Linux operating system, you can connect to a Windows instance from the local client by using a remote connection tool.
+In this example, rdesktop is used.

 1. Download and start rdesktop.

 2. Run the following command to connect to the Windows instance.

-Change the parameter values based on your own configurations.
+    This sample command is for your reference.
+Replace the parameters in the command based on your needs.

     ```
     rdesktop -u administrator -p password -f -g 1024*720 192.168.1.1 -r clipboard:PRIMARYCLIPBOARD -r disk:sunray=/home/yz16184